Follow on Twitter @AlexLNunes

 The original tax deal, as outlined by Good Jobs First, allowed Bath Iron Works to be incrementally rebated $81-million from the city of Bath, and provided for an additional $113-million in state-approved tax benefits, including a $60-million provision that permitted the company to annually keep a share of worker income tax withholdings, a credit set to expire this year that the company says it still needs.

-Mattera said subsidy programs like the one that allows General Dynamics to benefit from worker withholdings have been used in numerous states.
+Mattera said subsidy programs like the one that has allowed General Dynamics to benefit from worker withholdings have been used in numerous states.
 He added it can be a sign companies are already paying relatively small amounts in corporate income tax.

 “The reason why a lot of states have resorted to that approach is because companies did not have that much of a corporate tax liability,” he said.
 “In a sense the corporate tax incentives weren’t appealing enough.
 What it tells you is that companies are already getting away with a lot.”